Want to win a Camino trip for two?Join our Active Travel Community

 Meals: B,L,D

 The day’s walk starts with a climb out of Fort Augustus to a viewpoint over the loch.
 The path then splits in two.
-The High Route leads above the trees for breath-taking views over the Monadhliath Mountains.
-The Low Route stays below the tree line with viewpoints across Loch Ness.
-Both routes converge at Invermoriston, where we will have lunch.
+The High Route leads above the trees for breath-taking views over the Monadhliath Mountains (Grey Mountains).
+The Low Route stays below the tree line with affording walkers viewpoints across Loch Ness.
+Both routes converge at Invermoriston, a highland village located on the northern shores of Loch Ness, where we will have lunch.
 In the afternoon there is another climb out of Invermoriston before descending to Alltsigh, where the barge will pick us up and take us back to Fort Augustus for the night.
 Distance: 13 miles/21km; Height gain: 200m/656ft (High Route: +1 mile/1.6km, +300m/984ft)

 Meals: B,L,D

-The day will start with a breakfast cruise back to Alltsigh to continue our journey.
+During breakfast we will cruise back to Alltsigh where we will continue our journey.
 After being dropped at the beach, the morning will be spent climbing through some lovely pine forest to the pottery and café at Grotaig.
-There we will stop for lunch (and maybe some retail therapy at the pottery!) before heading, via country roads, down into Drumnadrochit.
-At the far side of town we will be picked up by the barge again and taken across the loch to overnight at Foyers.
+There we will stop for lunch (and maybe some retail therapy) before heading via country roads, down into Drumnadrochit a village located on the western side of Loch Ness.
+At the far side of town we will be picked up by the barge and taken across the loch to overnight at Foyers.
 Distance: 13 miles/21km; Height gain: 400m/1312ft

 Meals: B,L,D